kunkka19xx/nvim/README.md

  export PATH="$HOME/.npm-global/bin:$PATH"
 ```

-- I think I can fix it by some extra command in the langs.nix file.
-But now I am quite lazy. lol
+- I think I can fix it by some extra commands in the langs.nix file.
+But now I am quite lazy.
+LOL

 ## Build from source.